 The plan had to be readable by a tired human

-Early AI generated plans love internal identifiers.
-They produce tables full of R7, B3, T12, terse labels and references that only make sense if you already read the hidden JSON.
-That is fine for machine state.
+However, the early AI generated plans love internal identifiers.
+They produce tables full of R7, B3, T12, terse labels and references that only make sense if you already read the full test plan JSON.
 It is terrible for human approval.

 So I pushed the user facing plan toward plain language: